satwik2805/Expense-Tracker/README.md

-this is a straightforward expense tracker app built for my personal us. version 1 has been pushed on 4/9/25 and is being used by me personally and been distributed among friends and family.
+this is a straightforward expense tracker app built for my personal use. version 1 has been pushed on 4/9/25 and is being used by me personally and been distributed among friends and family.

 this project shall be further integrated with stock market data and/or tradebooks to track p/l.